 Android has two categories of location data: coarse and fine.
 Coarse location data uses triangulation from the cellular network towers and nearby wireless networks to approximate a device's location, whereas fine location data uses the GPS module on the device itself.
 We do not differentiate between coarse and fine location data for two reasons.
-First, the 'ACCESS_FINE_LOCATION' permission supersedes the 'ACCESS_COARSE_LOCATION' permission.
-Specifically, when we created our permission mapping, we discovered that methods that require 'ACCESS_COARSE_LOCATION' will accept 'ACCESS_FINE_LOCATION' instead.
+First, when we created our permission mapping, we discovered that methods that require ACCESS\COARSE\LOCATION will accept ACCESS\FINE\LOCATION instead.
 Second, because in practical use, using wireless networks can allow a coarse location fix to get as precise as 50 meters or less.
 We believe this to be almost as sensitive as fine location data.

-We labeled all methods that require access to the Internet
+We labeled all methods that require access to the Internet as sinks.

-as sinks.
 However, our initial mapping contained very few mappings.
 We discovered that the Internet permission is enforced by the sandbox, which will cause any open socket command to fail if the Internet permission has not been granted.
 Since this permission is handled by native code, we were unable to automatically find many Internet permission mappings.
-A complete Internet is very important, since it is the primary way to leak private data, so we manually went through the documentation for the android.net, java.net and org.apache packages and added undiscovered methods to our mapping.
+A complete Internet mapping is very important, since it is the primary way to leak private data, so we manually went through the documentation for the android.net, java.net and org.apache packages and added undiscovered methods to our mapping.

 We do not include any sanitizers in our analysis for several reasons.
-Most importantly, we wanted to find paths where sensitive data is leaked to third parties regardless of if it has been processed in some way.
+Most importantly, we wanted to find paths where sensitive data is leaked off the phone regardless of if it has been processed in some way.
 Furthermore, we do not believe most applications will attempt to sanitize sensitive information they are sending to third parties.
 Lastly, recognizing application-specific data sanitization methods is difficult and not worth pursuing at this stage of our work.